gbiggs/rtctree/README.txt

    a) Extract the source, e.g. to a directory /home/blag/src/rtctree

-   b) Run setup.py to install rtctree to your default Python installation::
+   b) Run setup.py to install RTCTree to your default Python installation::

       $ python setup.py install